rmbolger/Posh-IBWAPI/docs/Functions/Get-IBSchema.md

 Accept wildcard characters: False
 ```

-### -Operations
+### -Functions
-A list of supported operation codes: r (read), w (write/create), u (update/set), s (search), d (delete).
-Only the Fields supporting at least one of these operations will be included in the output.
-If not specified, all Fields will be included.
+A list of Function names to include in the output.
+Wildcards are supported.
+This parameter is ignored if -NoFunctions is specified.
+If neither is specified, all Functions will be included.

 ```yaml
 Type: String[]